akashpawar6474/DSA-/README.md

 71. Find Good Days to Rob the Bank => preprocessing is necessary like largest histogram or trapping rainwater
 72. Rings and Rods => simple array manipulation problem
 73. Jewels and Stones => simple hashtable problem
+74. Increasing Order Search Tree => very very good problem with though process of inorder with head and tail pointers